 Prioritizing Safety in Your Kitchen

 Always place your electric Smeg kettle on a stable, flat, and heat-resistant surface, away from the edge of your countertop to prevent accidental spills.
 Never operate the kettle when it’s empty, as this can damage the heating element.
 Ensure the lid is properly closed before boiling to prevent hot steam from escaping and to allow the auto-shutoff mechanism to function correctly.
-When pouring, hold the handle firmly and tilt the kettle slowly to avoid splashing hot water.
-Remember to unplug the kettle from the power outlet when not in use or during cleaning to prevent any electrical hazards.
+When pouring, hold the handle firmly and tilt the kettle slowly to avoid splashing hot water. to unplug the kettle from the power outlet when not in use or during cleaning to prevent any electrical hazards.

 Maximizing Energy Efficiency